jizhang/jizhang.github.com/source/_posts/2022-06-03-migrate-from-hexo-deployer-git-to-github-actions.md

       github_token: ${{ secrets.GITHUB_TOKEN }}
       publish_dir: ./public
 ```

+It first clones the `gh-pages` branch into work directory, overwites it with the files in `public` folder, commits and pushes to the remote branch.
+The `GITHUB_TOKEN` is provided by GitHub Actions, with adequate permissions.

 Last but not least, this workflow needs to be triggered on the `push` event of the `master` branch: